Sandman (Wesley Dodds): Kingdom Come

 Dodds appears as an infirm old man at the beginning of Kingdom Come, plagued with visions of the impending apocalyptic battle between various factions of metahumans.
-Before his death, he relates his visions, interpreted through passages from the Book of Revelation, to his friend Norman McCay, who later witnesses the events in the company of the Spectre.
+Before his death, he relates his visions, interpreted through passages from the Book of Revelation, to his friend Norman McCay.

 Earth 40

 On Earth 40, Wesley Dodds meets with The Unholy Three to give information about the Trigger, a device that causes every nuclear reactor in the world to detonate in a nuclear explosion.
 The Sandman arranges for The Unholy Three to meet with The Lantern, who has information on where the Trigger is located.

 Earth 2

 In The New 52 (a reboot of DC Comics), a new Earth-2 version of Sandman appears.
-While he does wear a gas mask and wield a gas gun, he is also equipped with a teleporter.
-When Washington DC is attacked by Solomon Grundy, Commander Wesley Dodds, along with his Sandmen paramilitary force, is sent to retrieve and save President Lightfoot.
-They are later assigned by Commander Khan in a special and unofficial mission to infiltrate Terry Sloane's secret facility, where they confront and subdue a mind-controlled Michael Holt.
+When Washington DC is attacked by Solomon Grundy, Dodds and the Sandmen paramilitary force are sent to retrieve and save President Lightfoot.
+They are later assigned by Commander Khan to infiltrate Terry Sloane's secret facility, where they confront and subdue a mind-controlled Michael Holt.